renatolinsdigital/reddit-like-app/README.md

 ### Images in this project

- - This application doesn't have a folder called 'assets' as this folder can interfere in application scalability.
-In this case, images, icons and assets in general will be inside its own folder belonging to its own application module/domain
- - Unless there is the need of inserting pixel-based photos, this project will use the SVG format as it is standard for vector-based graphics.
+This application doesn't have a folder called 'assets' as this folder can interfere in application scalability.
+In this case, images, icons and assets in general will be inside its own folder belonging to its own application module/domain.
+Unless there is the need of inserting pixel-based photos, this project will use the SVG format as it is standard for vector-based graphics.
 SVGs will enable images/icons that:

- * Can be animated
+ a) Can be animated
- * Are lightweight
+ b) Are lightweight
- * Can be indexed by search engines
+ c) Can be indexed by search engines
- * Don't loose resolution while scaling
+ d) Don't loose resolution while scaling
- * Are exportable by most graphic programs
+ e) Are exportable by most graphic programs
- * Works pretty well alongside Javascript (and/or React components), so it's visuals and behavior/animations can be updated via code
+ f) Works pretty well alongside Javascript (and/or React components), so it's visuals and behavior/animations can be updated via code

 ### Overall comments